Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Foreplan: Even Faster by Approximation

 \begin{example}[Lifted Backprojection] Suppose we have three sick persons and two healthy ones and are interested in the backprojection of $h_1$.
 Then, we have $G_1([(t,3),(f,2)],epi)=3 \cdot g_1(true,epi) + 2 \cdot g_1(false,epi)$.
 We show the full calculation of all backprojections for our running example in Appendix~\ref{apx:walkthrough-backprojections}. \end{example}

-Approximate Foreplan precomputes all backprojections and then builds the following linear program~\cite{approx_factored_mdps}:
+Approximate Foreplan precomputes all backprojections and then builds the following linear program~\cite{approx_factored_mdps}, whose result is the approximated value function and thus constitutes the result:

 The $\alpha_i$'s are effectively coefficients for a linear combination over the $w_i$, stating how important the minimization of each $w_i$ is~\cite{approx_factored_mdps,doi:10.1287/opre.51.6.850.24925}.
-The maximum operator is not part of the definition of linear programs and is removed in an operation similar to variable elimination (VE)~\cite{ve}.
+The maximum operator is no operator in linear programs and is removed in an operation similar to variable elimination (VE)~\cite{ve}.
 In Appendix~\ref{appendix:ve}, we provide an example for the removal procedure.
+Moreover, in Appendix~\ref{apx:walkthrough}, we show a walkthrough of Approximate Foreplan on the epidemic example.

-For the runtime analysis, we introduce the \emph{cost network} briefly: The cost network for a constraint has a vertex for each appearing variable and there is an edge in the cost network between two vertices if the corresponding variables appear together in the same function.
+For the runtime analysis, we introduce the \emph{cost network} briefly: The cost network for a constraint has a vertex for each appearing variable and there is an edge in the cost network between two vertices if the corresponding variables appear together in the same reward or basis function, or backprojection.
+For the complexity analysis, we use the structural graph parameter \emph{induced width}, which provides an upper bound for the largest intermediate result~\cite{dechter1999bucket}:

-\begin{theorem} Approximate Foreplan runs in time polynomial in the number of objects, polynomial in $c$ and exponential in the induced width of each cost network, when $w$ is bound. \end{theorem} \begin{proof} Approximate Foreplan has to solve the linear program in Equation~\ref{eq:factored_lp}.
-The number of variables and constraints in the linear program is linear in the action space and exponential in the induced width of each cost network~\cite{dechter1999bucket}.
+\begin{theorem} Approximate Foreplan runs in time polynomial in the number of objects, polynomial in $c$ and exponential in the induced width of each cost network, when $w$ is bounded. \end{theorem} \begin{proof}[Proof Sketch] The full proof is in Appendix~\ref{appendix:approx_foreplan_runtime}.
+Approximate Foreplan has to precompute the backprojections and solve the linear program in Equation~\ref{eq:factored_lp}.
+The first involves constantly many iterations of the state and action spaces.
+The second is linear in the action space and exponential in the induced width of each cost network~\cite{approx_factored_mdps,dechter1999bucket}.
 Because Approximate Foreplan does not iterate over the whole state space, but treats each clique independently in the maximum operator, the effective state space is no longer exponential in $c$, but polynomial, and the action space is bound by the state space. \end{proof}